levelKro/piNASBox/readme.md

 The PiNASBox support 3 Hard drives, if you need, more, you need to edit the scripts.

-Each drive must bu set a mount into this style;
+Each drive must be set a mount into this style;

 - /mnt/hdd1
 - /mnt/hdd2
 - /mnt/hdd3

-For beter performance, use the UUID to link mount to hard drive.
+For better performance, use the UUID to link mount to hard drive.
 If you need help for manage your hard drives, you can install Webmin.
 Is what I do.
+If you use less than 3 drives, is not a problem, only mount the drive you have.

 For use the Web file explorer, you need create Symbolic link into web folder, for that, execute this commands.